cogentcore/core/README.md

 # TODO

-* closing a buffer, and more generally sometimes, renders too-narrow box width.
+* closing a buffer, and more generally sometimes, renders too-narrow box width.  init is also too narrow at start actually.

 * scrolling in tabview is reverting to first tab -- tried fixing move2d but didn't work?

 * would be a lot faster if textbuf held the markup text and views just read off of that -- then switching buffers would be instant.  might make it easier to protect the updating too -- views don't get a crack at anything until it is updated.. -- also ideally do a diff for re-open, and only re-highlight areas that are changed.  as a first pass, at least testing for identity would save a lot of time for most post-save actions.

 * select highlight on first line of multi-line not showing until you get to char1 -- also more generally the select logic for resetting the start of select needs to be fixed to work like emacs..

-* bold in **Markdown** causing a repeat of last two letters!  really throws things off -- this is coming from the chroma markup system!  need to do a fix and PR there..

 * fix embedded tags in pre html parser -- just need a simple stack..